instrumentisto/rust-incubator/2_idioms/2_5_exhaustivity/README.md

 __Estimated time__: 1 day

-Exhaustiveness checking in [pattern matching][1] is a very useful tool, allowing to spot certain bugs at compile-time by cheking whether all the combinations of some values where covered and considered in the source code.
-Applied correctly, it increases the [fearless refactoring][2] quality of a source code, eliminating possibilities for "forgot to change" bugs to subtly sneak into the codebase whenever it's changed.
+Exhaustiveness checking in [pattern matching][1] is a very useful tool, allowing to spot certain bugs at compile-time by cheking whether all the combinations of some values where covered and considered in a source code.
+Being applied correctly, it increases the [fearless refactoring][2] quality of a source code, eliminating possibilities for "forgot to change" bugs to subtly sneak into the codebase whenever it's extended.

 ## Enums

 The most canonical and iconic example of exhaustiveness checking is using an enum in a `match` expression.
-The point here is to [omit][5] using [`_` (wildcard pattern)][4] or match-anything bindings, as such `match` expressions won't break in compile-time when something new is added.
+The point here is to __[omit][5] using [`_` (wildcard pattern)][4] or match-anything bindings__, as such `match` expressions won't break in compile-time when something new is added.

 For example, this is a very bad code:
 ```rust